-To call a queue from an extensions, the 38 feature code can be used (as explained in section 21.5 on page 169).

-To quickly call a queue without having to remember the feature code, the following alias map can be used:

-Name Match Rule Replace Rule

-Quick_Queue (\d{3}) 38\$1

-This rule will owner nd avor 2 digit num her to the feature and to
+To call a queue from an extensions, the 38 feature code can used (as explained in section 21.5 on page 169).
+To quickly call a queue without having to remember the feature code, the following alias map can be used: Name Match Rule Replace Rule Quick_Queue (\d{3}) 38\$1 This rule will expanded the appropriate of the approprese of the appropriate of the appropriate of the appro · · ber to the feature code to

-This rule will expand every 3-digit number to the feature code to call the appropriate queue.

-To delete an alias maps, just select it and click on the Delete button \mathbb{I} .
+To delete an alias maps, just select it and click on the Delete button \mathbb{T} .